 So, I wrote about local history, my corporate career and life in general, enjoying the freedom writing gave me to observe others and plot the setups and payoffs that make a great story.
 I also investigated the business side of publishing and screenwriting.

 My words were cast in metal when I wrote the successful proposal for an historical marker for my small village.
 Still the muse was calling me to do bigger things.
 (Frankly, I was being harassed.)

-I was hooked on ‘the biz’ but my big break came when I attended an improv class.
+Still, I was hooked on ‘the biz’ but my big break came when I attended an improv class.
 That led to a competition in Los Angeles and representation by a Hollywood agent.
-So I continue to train, audition and act-up and out, stretching my boundaries.
+So, I continue to train, audition and act--up and out, stretching my boundaries.

-My journey also included alternative healing practices, such as reiki, polarity therapy, signature cell, sound healing and emotion code.
-I love being a laughter leader.
+My journey also included alternative healing practices, such as reiki and polarity therapy.